jbilander/RA5-512K/README.md

 Choosing a suitable battery holder:

 Many different coin cell battery holders can be used for this pcb as long as they have 20 mm pin pitch.
-Do the soldering of the battery holder last or at least after you have populated R4 (with a resistor or a diod) as it might be in the way for the battery holder to be flush against the pcb.
+Do the soldering of the battery holder as a last step or at least after you have populated R4 (with a resistor or a diod) as it might be in the way for the battery holder to be flush against the pcb.
 You may have to leave some room in between.
 Some battery holders have plastic standoffs/legs built into the design.
 See pictures below:

 <a href="images/RA5-512k_pic13.jpg">
 <img src="images/RA5-512k_pic13.jpg" width="202" height="151">